ymyke/tessa/DEVNOTES.md

   - tessa.search (same in tests)
   - tessa.utils? <- rate limiters? also freezeargs?
     - also investing_types in here?
+- Add a separate type for search results instead of the generic dict: dict of strings (category names) to lists of Symbols.
+- Why does `r = tessa.search("ldo", "switzerland")` find things?
 - What about fx?
 - Put the existing code and tests into subdirectories, e.g., price and search.
 - Mark all tests that hit the net w/ @pytest.mark.net
+- Fix FIXMEs.

 - Add global configuration file for things like defaults, cf https://stackoverflow.com/questions/5055042/whats-the-best-practice-using-a-settings-file-in-python